Everything you need to know about cooking with oil

 Sunflower oil

 Sunflower oil is a good all-purpose oil.
 It can be used for shallow or deep frying as it has a high smoking point of 232°C (450°F).
 It balances out stronger flavoured oils in a vinaigrette, but it doesn't have a distinctive enough taste for drizzling or finishing.
-Sunflower oil is great in both sweet and savoury dishes like this classic carrot cake or spicy and delicious chicken kathi rolls.
+Sunflower oil is great in both sweet and savoury dishes, and is a must in a classic carrot cake with cream cheese frosting.

 Coconut oil

-Unrefined coconut oil has a low smoking point of 177°C (350°F) which makes it more suitable for baking, like in these blackberry lemon cream tartlets.
-Refined coconut oil has a much higher smoke point of 232°C (450°F), which makes it well-suited for making stir-fries and curries, like this flavourful fish curry.
+Unrefined coconut oil has a low smoking point of 177°C (350°F) which makes it more suitable for baking.
+It can be melted for baking, , and is often used to add flavour to curries.
+Refined coconut oil has a much higher smoke point of 232°C (450°F), which makes it well-suited for making stir-fries.
+We love it in this light sponge, with chunks of roasted mango.

 Ghee

 Ghee has a rich, buttery flavour and high smoking point of 251°C (485°F).
 It’s versatile and can be substituted for oil and sometimes butter in many recipes.
-Ghee makes buttery, fresh chapati or delicious naan pizzas.
-Heating aromatics in a flavourful fat like ghee will also add extra depth of flavour to the dish, just like in this turmeric and lime mussel broth recipe.
+Ghee makes buttery, fresh chapati or delicious curries.
+Heating aromatics in a flavourful fat like ghee will also add extra depth of flavour to the dish, just like in our fragrant turmeric and lime mussel broth recipe.

 Rapeseed oil

 Rapeseed oil is made by pressing and extracting oil from the seeds of bright yellow rapeseed flower.
 Some British chefs prefer to use refined rapeseed oil over olive oil, because it uses more local ingredients.
-In the US, rapeseed oil is not the same as Canola oil; they come from the same family, but Canola is a brand named registered for a genetically modified version of rapeseed oil with lower erucic acid levels.
+In the US, rapeseed oil is similar to canola oil; they come from the same family, where the canola plant was developed through cross-breeding with the rapeseed plant.

 Rapeseed oil can be used in place of olive oil, vegetable or sunflower oil.
-It has enough flavour to bring interest to a salad dressing, but it’s also neutral enough to work in dark chocolate brownies.
-Refined rapeseed oil has a high smoking point of 220°C (430°F), whereas unrefined cold-pressed rapeseed smokes at 150°C (300°F) and is better suited to dressings and drizzles.
-Rapeseed oil is also a great oil to infuse to then use in this tandoori chicken recipe.
+It has enough flavour to bring interest to a salad dressing, but it’s neutral enough to work in dark chocolate brownies.
+Refined rapeseed oil has a high smoking point of 220°C (430°F), whereas unrefined cold-pressed smokes at 150°C (300°F) and is better suited to dressings and drizzles.
+Rapeseed oil is also a great oil to infuse with spice then use in our tandoori chicken.

 Grapeseed oil

 Use grapeseed oil for shallow frying as it has a moderately high smoking point of 216°C (421 °F).
-It is light and odourless, so many chefs prefer it to other oils to let the rest of the ingredients shine whilst still carrying flavour.
-Try it in a hot dog recipe or use it to dress a purple sprouting broccoli salad.
+It is light and odorless, so many chefs prefer it to other oils to let other ingredients shine whilst still carrying flavour.
+It works a treat in our hot dog recipe, where it's used for sauerkraut and caramelised onions.

 Sesame oil